nesl/IoCT-Testbed-Simulation/README.md

 When we say 'virtual devices', we really mean processes which are executed on the local machine, but appear to be an external device.
 So for example, we want a python process to appear like it is in a different physical device than the current host.
 This is accomplished by Linux network namespaces - basically, a virtual device is a separate network namespace, and in our case, can only interact with other devices via veth interfaces.
 This allows us to avoid the issue of multiple local processes interacting directly rather than via Mininet, which is often the goal when attempting to simulate network latencies between different processes despite them residing on the same machine.

-## Manging the Configurations
+## Managing the Configurations

-So the primary way we set up our experiments is via the 'config.json' file.
+So the primary way we set up our experiments is via a JSON file.
+You can look into the 'tests' folders to see how to set these up (e.g. tests/simple_reply_test/config_wired.json)

+These JSON files allow you to dictate the behavior of the simulation without necessarily messing around with the code (e.g. you don't need to add network namespaces, set up veth devices, configure IPs).
+But this requires a proper understanding of how these configurations are set up and used.

+### Configuration Schema

+Keywords are bolded, and descriptive information is italicized.

-The general format of each entry is as follows:
+The general format of the config.json is as follows:

+- **hosts**:
-name_of_device:     # This is just for naming our device
+    - HOST_DEVICE_NAME: string *This is just for naming our device - please see special considerations below for naming guidance*
-    realaddr:         # This is the ip address of the process or physical device.
+        - **realaddr**: string:IP_ADDRESS   *This is the ip address of the process or physical device.
 In the case of physical devices, it is coincidentally the same address we will use in Mininet.
-However, it is also possible to have a different address here than the mininet address (e.g. you have a process running 127.0.0.1)
+In the case of a local process (e.g. running on 127.0.0.1) you can still set this to something like 10.0.0.10 - this is because we create a separate network namespace for this process*
-    mininetaddr:   # This is the IP address used by Mininet
+        - **mininetaddr**: string:IP_ADDRESS   *This is the IP address used by Mininet - usually it  matches the realaddr.*
-    type:           # This is the type of device, either "physical" or "virtual".
+        - **type**: string:("physical" || "virtual")          *This is the type of device, either "physical" or "virtual".
 Based on this entry, the system determines what interface it listens and transmits data on.
-    location:       # This entry determines the network behavior of messages sent across mininet, with options of 'onpremise', 'edge', or 'cloud'.
-For example, communication between a device at 'onpremise' and a device at 'cloud' will incur a greater network latency than 'onpremise' and 'edge'.
+In the case of virtual devices, we generate a separate network namespace.*
+        - **connector_name**: string:CONNECTOR_NAME      *This entry determines the network behavior of messages sent across mininet.
+This is determined by your 'connectors', which are just switches or APs - basically it determines what switch or AP you are connecting to based on the name you enter here*
+        - **connection_type**: string:("wired" || "wireless")     *This determines how this host is connected to the AP or switch, whether it is "wired" or "wireless"*
+- **connectors**:
+    - CONNECTOR_NAME: string *This is just for naming our connector - same as before, please check the 'special considerations' section below.*
+        - **type**: string:("AP" || "switch") *This determines what type of network connector this device is - either an Access Point or a network switch.
+        - **linked_connectors**: list:\[string:CONNECTOR_NAME, ...\] *This lists out what other connectors this is connected to.
+For example, you can have a switch connected to two other switches, whose names you would list in this field.
+        - **link_types**: list:\[string:("wired")\] *This determines how each connector is linked to this one.
+For now, all connectors are wired together, rather than wireless communication, so this field is not yet used.*
+        - **link_latencies**: list:\[string:TIME\] *This determines the latency of transmitting data over each link.
+TIME must be of the form 'XYZ UNIT'.
+For example, "100ms".

+### Other notes on configuration:
+When it comes to the connectors, each link only needs to be mentioned once.
+For example, if switch A is linked to switch B, we only need to describe this link in A's section (e.g. "linked_connectors":\["B"\]) without needing to repeat this in B's section.
+If you repeat this, you will end up generating another link.

+### Special considerations

+Mininet has certain restrictions when you name your devices.
+The main rules for naming your hosts and connectors are as follows:
+- A name is a string followed by an integer
+- Keep the name as short as you can (e.g. <5 characters total)

+Failing to follow these rules will result in errors.
+In particular, the latter rule is quite pernicious - it does not explicitly generate errors but it will cause problems when you attempt to create an AP and have it associate with other hosts or stations.

 # Running the simulation